π¦ Admin Web App (2021.10 ~ 2022.05) β

 Issue π₯ β

-As the number of products in Wevox grew, the monolithic application could no longer support independent development and deployment for multiple projects simultaneously.
+As the number of sub-products grew, the monolithic application could no longer support independent development and deployment for multiple projects simultaneously.

 Having a separate git repository for each project also made it challenging to create and manage shared assets across projects.